Basia, Gumla: Location

-Basia is situated about 24 kms. north of Kolebira in Simdega district.
+Basia is situated about 24 km. north of Kolebira in Simdega district.

 Area overview

 The map alongside presents a rugged area, consisting partly of flat-topped hills called pat and partly of an undulating plateau, in the south-western portion of Chota Nagpur Plateau.
 Three major rivers – the Sankh, South Koel and North Karo - along with their numerous tributaries, drain the area.
 The hilly area has large deposits of Bauxite.
 93.7% of the population lives in rural areas.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 There is a police station at Basia.

 The headquarters of Basia CD block are located at Basia village.

 Demographics

 According to the 2011 Census of India, Basia had a total population of 3,985, of which 1,979 (50%) were males and 2,006 (50%) were females.
 Population in the age range 0–6 years was 579.
 The total number of literate persons in Basia was 2,549 (74.84% of the population over 6 years).